 The theory of how cap irons reduce tear-out

 Once the plane blade starts to cut into the surface of the wood, the shaving rides up the blade and acts as a lever on the fibres ahead of it, the fulcrum being the leading edge of the mouth and the blade itself acting like a wedge.
 The leverage can cause other fibres that are connected to the shaving to be pulled from the wood before they are cut by the edge of the blade (this is the phenomenon known as tear-out).

 One way to reduce the leverage exerted by the shaving is to adjust the frog so that there is a very small opening between the front of the mouth and the blade, thus effectively reducing the length of the unsupported shaving.

 Taking thin shavings has a similar effect because the shavings are weaker and break before they can lever out any other fibres in the wood.

 A traditional way to accomplish this is to use a modified frog that seats the blade at a higher angle than normal.
 Indeed, so common was this technique that pitches steeper than the standard pitch of ~45° were given their own names: a common pitch for bench planes being known as York Pitch (50°) and other less common angles called Middle Pitch (55°) and Half Pitch(60°) (these latter two very high pitch angles are most commonly found on moulding planes).

 The argument follows that the cap iron has the same effect, presenting a steep surface to the shaving and thus creating an effective higher angle of attack.

-As I have illustrated in the sketch above, the tendency for the cap iron to break the fibres in the shaving is more pronounced the closer the cap iron is to the edge of the blade.
+As illustrated in the sketch above, the tendency for the cap iron to break the fibres in the shaving is more pronounced the closer the cap iron is to the edge of the blade.